LeavesMC/docs/docs/leaves/configuration.md

 # Leaves Configuration

-Leaves configuration is in `leaves.yml`.
+Any configuration for the "Leaves" server is in file leaves.yml.

 :::tip

-Some options may override the upstream configuration (such as paper.yml).
+Some configurations may override the upstream configuration (such as paper.yml).

 :::